 • 20 GB data for 30 days = $32 USD

-Click here for more info or to order an e-sim card for Norway via Airalo.
+Click here to order an Airalo eSIM for Norway.

-The above data-only e-sim cards for Norway are from Lofotel and data is only valid in Norway.
-Lofotel operates on the Telenor 4G/LTE network in Norway.
+The Airalo eSIM plans for Norway are called Lofotel and operates on the 4G/LTE Telenor network in Norway.
+5G is not supported.

 SimOptions